Ark Little Ridge Primary Academy

 HOW WE APPROACH OUR LEARNING

-At ARK Little Ridge, we follow a topic-based approach to our curriculum.
+At ARK Little Ridge, we follow an enquiry based approach to our curriculum.
 This means that wherever possible we group our subjects around a central theme which is driven by a ‘key question’.
 Whilst most of our curriculum is delivered through this key question approach, some subjects such as PHSE, Maths and music are usually taught separately although links are made when appropriate.

 The school has adopted a collaborative learning model, where children teach and learn from each other, promoting a deeper understanding of the knowledge they acquire.